General Terms and Conditions - Service Provision

 The invalidity, unenforceability, or illegality of any of the clauses provided for in one of the contracts concluded between the parties does not in any way entail the invalidity or nullity of the other provisions of the contract.
 All clauses remain fully valid.

-Except for debt recovery proceedings, the parties undertake to attempt mediation or conciliation to resolve any dispute regarding the validity, interpretation, or performance of this agreement.
+Except for proceedings aimed at recovering an unpaid invoice, the parties undertake to attempt mediation or conciliation to resolve any dispute regarding the validity, interpretation, or performance of this agreement.
 Mediation or conciliation shall begin no later than the 15th clear day following the request for mediation or conciliation notified by one party to the other.
 Unless otherwise expressly agreed by the parties, mediation or conciliation shall not exceed 30 clear days.
 Once this period has passed, the parties are free to bring their dispute before the courts and tribunals.

 The applicable law is Belgian law, in the French language.